itsWindows11/Community-website/index.md

 hero:
   name: Microsoft Community
-  text: Online community for Microsoft enthusiasts.
+  tagline: Online community for Microsoft enthusiasts.
   image:
     src: /img/MSracoon.png
     alt: Visualization of the Microsoft logo sitting with a racoon.